mikavilpas/blink-ripgrep.nvim/README.md

             -- look at `:messages`.
             ignore_paths = {},

+            -- Any additional paths to search in, in addition to the project -- root.
+This can be useful if you want to include dictionary files -- (/usr/share/dict/words), framework documentation, or any other -- reference material that is not available within the project -- root.
+            additional_paths = {},

             -- Show debug information in `:messages` that can help in -- diagnosing issues with the plugin.
             debug = false,